ku-cms/TrackerDAQ/README.md

 The script BERT_Scan.sh handles the xml modification automatically.
 Provide the TAP0 setting [0, 1000] as the first argument.
+Note that communication fails for low values... e.g. TAP0 = 0.
 Provide a directory as the second argument.
-Note that communication fails for low values... e.g. TAP0 = 0.
+The optional third argument is the output file name (defaults to out.log in the specified directory).
 ```
 ./TrackerDAQ/scripts/BERT_Scan.sh 500 BERT_TAP0_Scans/DoubleDP_DoubleBonn_DoubleYellow/elink200
 ```